 Employees who leave the district to enter into the United States uniformed services or who are ordered to active duty as a member of the military force of any state (e.g., National or State Guard) may return to employment if they are honorably discharged.
 Employees who wish to return to the district will be reemployed provided they can be qualified to perform the required duties.
-Employees returning to work following military leave should contact Human Resources.
+Employees returning to work following military leave should contact the Benefits and Leave Coordinator.
 In most cases, the length of federal military service cannot exceed five years.